How To Build a Ladder Shelf

 - Pro tip: Use a sharp plywood blade and cut with the best side of the wood facing down to minimize splintering.

-- Cut the individual shelves, beginning with the narrowest, using the jig for perfectly straight cuts.
+- Beginning with the narrowest one, cut the individual shelves using the jig for perfectly straight cuts.

 - Cut both shelf uprights to length with a miter saw.